Spoiler-Free Review of “Black Phone 2” in Theaters: A Chilling Sequel

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Jagged Mind in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on The Deliverance in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,